Miss Earth 2025: Background

+Location and date

+In September 2025, the Miss Earth Organization announced that the Philippines will be hosting the pageant.
+The coronation night is to be held on 5 November 2025 at the Okada Manila in Parañaque, for the second consecutive year.
+The theme for the pageant is the "Silver Lining", which refers to the pageant's silver anniversary.

 Selection of participants

 Replacements

 Miss Earth Japan 2025, Emilia Shimanouchi, withdrew for undisclosed reasons and was replaced by Reimi Shimizu.
 Miss Earth Kenya 2025, Mirel Atieno, withdrew due to undisclosed reasons, and was replaced by her runner-up, Esther Mukoya.

 Shae Parsons of New Zealand withdrew due to personal reasons and was later replaced by India Holder.
 Jazmine Rowe of Indonesia also withdrew due to personal reasons, and was replaced by Putri Juficha.

 Debuts, withdrawals and returns

 This edition marked the debut of Uzbekistan and featured the return of the Cayman Islands, which last competed in 2010; Nicaragua in 2012; Tanzania in 2014; Turkey in 2015; Macau in 2016; Finland, Jamaica and Moldova in 2020; Lebanon and Sweden in 2021; Austria, Estonia and Scotland in 2022 and Armenia, the Czech Republic, Ecuador, Germany, Romania and Ukraine in 2023.